its-essential-meaning/its-essential-meaning/manuscript/markdown/rebirth.md

 Buddha smiling to himself at these questions and giving the answers and the reasons for them, as one who answers children, wishing to soothe them.
-In the *Mahāparinibbāna Sutta*[^mirror] we have him telling Ananda who asked these questions: "Now there is nothing strange in this, Ananda, that a human being should die;
+In the *Mahāparinibbāna Sutta*[^mirror] we have him telling Ānanda who asked these questions: "Now there is nothing strange in this, Ānanda, that a human being should die;
 but that as each one does you should come to me and inquire about him in this manner - that is wearisome to me.
 I will, therefore, preach to you a way of Dhamma called the Mirror of